The SEO Awards: The Best, Worst, And Weirdest Things We've Seen

 Charles Leveillee 16-Sep-2019

 Slowly but gradually businesses understand the need for a white hat SEO expert, and most of them are implementing the basics of SEO in their organizations.
-However, from time to time we witness websites and blogs where we just get astonished, angry, and do not know how to react.
+However, from time to time we witness websites and blogs where we just get astonished, and angry, and do not know how to react.
 There is still much uncertainty about SEO and its practices.

 So today we are giving SEO awards.
 The awards consist of three categories, first the best, second-worst, and lastly the weirdest things we have seen on the internet so far regarding SEO strategies.
 We will not declare anyone as the winner, you can assume it as a tie among all three nominations.